IBMRedbooks/IBMRedbooks-SG248385-Cloud-Object-Storage-as-a-Service/README.md

-Implementation of the scenario
+Implementation of the Web Gallery scenario
 ==============================

-This section covers the step by step implementation of the Web Gallery scenario.
+This document covers the step by step implementation of the Web Gallery scenario.

 Getting started
 ---------------